team18300/fssfll/lessons/drivebase_settings/drivebase_settings.md

-# Lesson 3:
+---
+title: Going Faster!
-# Changing Speed By Using the Drivebase Settings
+subtitle: Changing Speed By Using the Drivebase Settings
+---

 ## Lesson Plan:
 1. Read the informaion and follow the instructions to complete the assignment.
 Be sure to complete all the steps!